Freezer Threshold Repair with Concrete Mender™

 Freezer Threshold Repair

-Fortunately, 10 Minute Concrete Mender has become the accepted repair material for these very harsh conditions.
-The agency itself is forbidden from recommending one product over another, but the personal choice among active USDA inspectors is Roadware 10 Minute Concrete Mender.
-It’s thin, it gets in, it won’t pop out.
+Fortunately, 10 Minute Concrete Mender has emerged as the preferred repair material for extremely harsh conditions.
+While the agency cannot officially endorse one product over another, many active USDA inspectors personally favor Roadware 10 Minute Concrete Mender.
+Its thin consistency allows it to penetrate effectively without popping out.

 1. Remove existing concrete to wood base.